poseidon-framework/poseidon-framework.github.io/trident.md

   -o path/to/new_package_name
 ```

-where the entities (packages, groups/populations, individuals/samples) you want in the output package can be denoted either as as simple string with comma-separated values (`-f`/`--forgeString`) or in a text file (`--forgeFile`).
+where the entities (packages, groups/populations, individuals/samples) you want in the output package can be denoted either as one or more simple strings with comma-separated values via one or more (`-f`/`--forgeString`) options, or in one or more text files (`--forgeFile`).
+Because the order in which inclusions and exclusions are given, the order strictly follows the order as these strings are given via options `-f`/`--forgeString` and `--forgeFile`.

 Including one or multiple Poseidon packages with `-d` is not the only way to include data for a forge operation.
 It is also possible to include unpackaged genotype data directly with `-r + -g + -s + -i (+ --snpSet)` or `-p (+ --snpSet)`.
 This makes the following example possible, where we merge data from one Poseidon package and two genotype datasets.